Tayyar Hain: Release

 An event held at a hotel in Lahore on 28 January 2020, which was attended by the Pakistan Cricket Board chairman Ehsan Mani and cricketers, as well as officials of PSL's all six franchises, media and sponsors.
 The song was presented to them before releasing officially and it was praised by all the stakeholders.
 Its music video has been directed by Kamal Khan of Pakistani film Laal Kabootar fame, and it stars cricketers Babar Azam, Hasan Ali, Rumman Raees, Sarfraz Ahmed, Shaheen Shah Afridi and Shan Masood.

 The anthem released simultaneously on multiple platforms, including social media as well as major television networks across the country before 9:00 PM news bulletin.

 Chairman PCB said that the "release of the anthem officially launches" marketing campaign for the season, adding praise to the PCB team "for their hard work in putting this together" so that he is confident that "this year's event will set new benchmarks and standards".
 Atif Rana, Javed Afridi, Alamgir Khan Tareen, Nadeem Omar, Ali Naqvi and Salman Iqbal; franchise officials of Lahore Qalandars, Peshawar Zalmi, Multan Sultans, Quetta Gladiators, Islamabad United, and Karachi Kings respectively, also praised the anthem and showed their readiness for the league.

 Reception

 'Tayaar Hain' has received heavy criticism from listeners, particularly on social media.
 The backlash has led singer Asim Azhar to apologise for disappointing cricket fans.

 Despite criticism, Tayyar Hain has become the most successful PSL Anthem in the history of PSL Anthems.
 It is the fastest PSL anthem to reach 5 million views on YouTube.
 The stats released by Pakistan Super League prove that the song has been the most successful one till date garnering fastest views, highest number of followers, highest watch time, and highest number of followers as well.
 The PSL 2020 anthem ‘Tayyar Hain’ has broken previous records in terms of digital views in the opening week of the tournament.
-As compared to previous anthems, it has added the most number of subscribers in just the first three weeks of its release.
+As compared to previous anthems, it has added the most subscribers in just the first three weeks of its release.